accessing ches programs online

 Please note that a smartphone, tablet or Chromebook is insufficient to meet the needs of CHES programs.
 Where possible, it is recommended that more than one device is available if more than one student is enrolled at CHES from the same family.

-- install subject specific software where needed (please see individual subject information in CHES Handbook)
+- Ability to install course specific software as required (please see individual subject information in CHES handbook)

 - Please note: The license for Microsoft Office desktop applications is provided by the student’s base school or the Department of Education (via eduPass)